FAIRplus/the-fair-cookbook/docs/content/recipes/infrastructure/seo.md

 A few years back, a consortium of search engines decided to combine forces to generate a structured vocabulary to identify and annotation entities, so search engine can index those more efficiently, bringing the power of semantics in the picture.
 The priorities for content addition to this vocabulary are defined by various factors, mostly driven between content advertising and relevance.
 Compared to plain keyword based indexing, annotation with structured vocabulary affords gains such as query expansion or improved content validation

-### How does schema.org works in practice:
+### How does Schema.org work in practice:

 The principle is actually fairly simple.
-It essentially relies on embebbed a file into the HTML content.
-A variety of options are available (RDFa, microformat, JSON-LD). `JSON-LD` is fast becoming a very popular way to representing key entities served by the page.
+It relies on embedding machine readable content into the HTML file.
+A variety of options are available (RDFa, microformat, JSON-LD). `JSON-LD` is widely recommended as the most suitable approach.

 Below is a regular plain vanilla HTML page providing information about an scientific joournal article.